 Keywords

 Use existing keywords wherever possible.
+A list is available on the CDS image input form.
 Keywords should be lowercase, except in the case of acronyms.
 Add a new keyword if it is likely to be used in future – for example a recurring event or experiment.

 …